vktrbr/minllama-assignment/README.md

 code), but you ***must provide proper attribution***.

 ### Acknowledgement

+This is an exercise forked and slightly changed from an exercise from Carnegie Mellon University's CS11-711 Advanced NLP course.

 This code is based on llama2.c by Andrej Karpathy.
 Parts of the code are also from the [`transformers`](https://github.com/huggingface/transformers) library ([Apache License 2.0](./LICENSE)).